 Of course, you are expected to obey the Student Academic Honesty Code.

 See the schedule page for the assignments.
 Assignments will be announced as the term progresses.

 Written work must be handed in on paper.
 I do not accept electronic submissions.
-Remove all stubs!
-Don't hand in messy papers; they must be neatly written (or printed).

 I also expect the proofs to be well written.
 Writing matters: not only because this is a Writing course, but because correct math must be written clearly and precisely.